On the non-hypercyclicity of scalar type spectral operators and collections of their exponentials: Abstract

 \section{Abstract}

-We give a straightforward proof of the non-hypercyclicity of an arbitrary (bounded or not) \textit{scalar type spectral operator} $A$ in a complex Banach space as well as of the collection $\left\{e^{tA}\right\}_{t\ge 0}$ of its exponentials, which, under a certain condition on the spectrum of $A$, coincides with the $C_0$-semigroup generated by it.
-The spectrum of $A$ lying on the imaginary axis, it is shown that non-hypercyclic is also the strongly continuous group $\left\{e^{tA}\right\}_{t\in {\mathbb R}}$ of bounded linear operators generated by $A$.
-The important particular case of a \textit{normal operator} $A$ in a complex Hilbert space follows immediately.
-From the general results, we infer that, in the complex Hilbert space $L_2({\mathbb R})$, the anti-self-adjoint differentiation operator $A:=\dfrac{d}{dx}$ with the domain $D(A):=W_2^1({\mathbb R})$ is not hypercyclic and neither is the left-translation operator group generated by it.
+Generalizing the case of a normal operator in a complex Hilbert space, we give a straightforward proof of the non-hypercyclicity of a \textit{scalar type spectral operator} $A$ in a complex Banach space as well as of the collection $\left\{e^{tA}\right\}_{t\ge 0}$ of its exponentials, which, under a certain condition on the spectrum of the operator $A$, coincides with the $C_0$-semigroup generated by $A$.
+The spectrum of $A$ lying on the imaginary axis, we also show that non-hypercyclic is the strongly continuous group $\left\{e^{tA}\right\}_{t\in {\mathbb R}}$ of bounded linear operators generated by $A$.
+From the general results, we infer that, in the complex Hilbert space $L_2({\mathbb R})$, the anti-self-adjoint differentiation operator $A:=\dfrac{d}{dx}$ with the domain $D(A):=W_2^1({\mathbb R})$ is non-hypercyclic and so is the left-translation strongly continuous unitary operator group generated by $A$.